Participatory AI: A Scandinavian Approach to Human-Centered AI: Discussion

 \subsection{Civic and Social AI}

-Participatory Design emerged from workplace struggles, yet AI's impact extends far beyond traditional employment contexts.\footnote{Incidentally, history is repeating itself even here as PD also quickly started to envelop everyday and recreational activities~\cite{DBLP:conf/nordichi/Bodker06}.} Students encounter AI in educational platforms that can perpetuate bias against non-native English speakers and underrepresented groups~\cite{Baker2022}, patients rely on AI-assisted diagnosis that may underdiagnose conditions in marginalized populations~\cite{Obermeyer2019, Seyyed-Kalantari2021}, citizens interact with AI in government services through algorithmic governance systems~\cite{Margetts2015}, and communities navigate AI-mediated social platforms.
+Participatory Design emerged from workplace struggles, yet AI's impact extends far beyond traditional employment contexts.\footnote{History is repeating itself even here as PD also quickly started to envelop everyday and recreational activities~\cite{DBLP:conf/nordichi/Bodker06}.} Students encounter AI in educational platforms that can perpetuate bias against non-native English speakers and underrepresented groups~\cite{Baker2022}, patients rely on AI-assisted diagnosis that may underdiagnose conditions in marginalized populations~\cite{Obermeyer2019, Seyyed-Kalantari2021}, citizens interact with AI in government services through algorithmic governance systems~\cite{Margetts2015}, and communities navigate AI-mediated social platforms.
 Each domain presents distinct challenges for democratic participation that require different approaches to civic engagement~\cite{Fung2006}.

 How do we scale democratic engagement beyond workplace contexts for which PD was originally intended?
 What forms of participation are appropriate for different domains: individual choice, community governance, or democratic representation?
 The intensity and commitment that characterized Scandinavian workplace democracy may not translate to civic contexts where stakes and relationships differ fundamentally.

-Nevertheless, the goal remains the same: to further a society where humans can flourish with the help of technology, not the other way around.
-Below we offer our suggestions for a path forward to achieve this.
+Young et al.~\cite{DBLP:journals/firstmonday/YoungESTGHM24} argue that these tensions between participation and scale are contingent rather than irresolvable.
+They observe that scale refers not just to system size but to the infrastructural investments needed to extend a system across contexts.
+Just as scaling commercial AI required significant investment, scaling participation will require dedicated infrastructure for shifting power---what they call the ``practical dimension'' of the participatory tradition's commitments.
+This reframes the challenge: rather than asking whether participation can scale, we should ask what infrastructure would enable it to do so.
+Nekoto et al.~\cite{DBLP:conf/emnlp/NekotoMMFFAMKOS20} provide an existence proof by demonstrating that participatory research for machine translation can produce datasets and benchmarks for over 30 African languages by enabling contributors without formal training to make scientific contributions.